AlexGSSoares/Shop-Management/README.md

 ___________________________________________________

 # STORE MANAGEMENT
-This programme uses JAVA (object-oriented programming paradigm) as the Frontend, OCAML (functional programming paradigm) and Prolog (logic programming paradigm) as the Backend.
+This programme uses JAVA (object-oriented programming paradigm) as the Frontend, OCAML (functional programming paradigm) and Prolog (logic programming paradigm) as the Backend, and it is still a work in progress

-The main class is "Main.java", where has all the main menu, and the sub-menus.
-Every step then calls the respective class, with the same name.
 ____________________________________
 ## PREREQUISITES